reddyzhub/devicemanagement/README.md

 ```

 This setup provides a basic but secure foundation for managing authentication and authorization within the application.
 Feel free to adjust the security settings as per your requirements.
+# Testing

+Unit tests are provided for `DeviceRepository`, `DeviceController`, and `DeviceService` to ensure the correctness of the application's functionality.
+These tests cover basic CRUD operations, validation, and error handling to ensure robustness and reliability.